gromacs/gromacs/docs/reference-manual/algorithms/stochastic-dynamics.rst

 and a :math:`\Delta \mathbf{v}`.
 After both of these updates the constraints are applied to coordinates and velocities.

+SD can be chosen as an integrator by :mdp-value:`integrator=sd`.
+The simulations are performed using the :ref:`mdrun <gmx mdrun>` program.
 When using SD as a thermostat, an appropriate value for :math:`\gamma` is e.g. 0.5 ps\ :math:`^{-1}`, since this results in a friction that is lower than the internal friction of water, while it still provides